Calculus: Leibniz notation

-Even when calculus is developed using limits rather than infinitesimals, it is common to manipulate symbols like dx and dy as if they were real numbers; although it is possible to avoid such manipulations, they are sometimes notationally convenient in expressing operations such as the total derivative.

 Integral calculus

 Integration can be thought of as measuring the area under a curve, defined by f(x), between two points (here a and b).

 A sequence of midpoint Riemann sums over a regular partition of an interval: the total area of the rectangles converges to the integral of the function.

 Integral calculus is the study of the definitions, properties, and applications of two related concepts, the indefinite integral and the definite integral.
 The process of finding the value of an integral is called integration.
 The indefinite integral, also known as the antiderivative, is the inverse operation to the derivative.
 F is an indefinite integral of f when f is a derivative of F. (This use of lower- and upper-case letters for a function and its indefinite integral is common in calculus.)
 The definite integral inputs a function and outputs a number, which gives the algebraic sum of areas between the graph of the input and the x-axis.
 The technical definition of the definite integral involves the limit of a sum of areas of rectangles, called a Riemann sum.

 A motivating example is the distance traveled in a given time.
 If the speed is constant, only multiplication is needed: